 Porkie Coat and Care

-In order to keep the Porkie’s coat nice and shiny, we suggest daily combing of the double coat.
+In order to keep the Porkie’s coat nice and shiny, we suggest the daily combing of the double coat.

 This will also keep it mats and tangles free.
 In case the Porkie has a wirehaired coat, brushing once or twice per week is recommended.
 Unlike the Yorkshire terriers, Porkies do shed a lot.